rinaldilucas/compass-example/README.md

   <h3 align="center">Compass example</h3>

   <p align="center">
-    A simple example using SASS with compass, yarn and gulp <br>to jumpstart your studies or start your business.
+    A simple example using SASS with compass, yarn, and gulp <br>to jumpstart your studies or start your business.
     <br />
     <br />
     <a href="https://github.com/rinaldilucas/compass-example"><strong>Explore the docs »</strong></a>